Crisptos/Rusty-Chip8/README.md

 - [X] Implement drawing to the screen through memory
 - [X] Load a chip 8 rom and copy the binary into memory
 - [X] Iterate through the loaded program
-- [ ] Dispatch opcodes (not all opcodes have been implemented yet... but soon :D)
+- [X] Dispatch opcodes (not all opcodes have been implemented yet... but soon :D)
+- [X] Add in a beep sound
+- [ ] Touch up the way the delay timer functions
+- [ ] Refactor the check for the controls
+- [ ] Test more ROMs

 ### Emulator Journey Checklist
 This is one of my first projects in Rust and so far the language has been a joy to use.
 It'll most likely be my choice for future emulator development.